 * These optional protocols are released as required.
 The product configuration may be changed.
 Please contact us for details such as the release date.

 Sample drivers and sample applications

-A device driver that supports the network controller used in the system must be created for TCP/IP Stack.
+A device driver that supports the network controller used in the system must be created for PrCONNECT/Pro.
 The following source code is included as standard as a sample for this device driver.
 In addition, sample source code for various applications are included as standard.

 • Device driver for Ethernet

 o RZ/A1 built-in Ethernet controller